Farrux-Developer/Python-bot/README.md

-# Python-bot made to order websites
+# Python-bot made for make websites